photo by Ken Schmidt

 Invasive non-native plants are among the greatest threats to existing ecosystems.
 They can wipe out native plants and destroy wildlife habitat.
 They can diminish the light, water, nutrients and space available to native species, alter hydrological patterns, soil chemistry, moisture-holding capacity, and erodibility and change fire regimes.

-We want to help you develop a beautiful, life-supporting and environmentally sensitive native plant landscape that:
+We want to help you develop a beautiful, life-supporting, and environmentally sensitive native plant landscape that is:

-- Has hardy edible plants for both year-round and seasonal gardening.
-Native plants or Florida-friendly edibles can provide healthy, home-grown food for you, your family and friends.
+Native plants, or Florida-friendly edibles, can provide healthy, home-grown food for you, your family and friends.